saiprakash2/kuboble/README.md

 # kuboble
-This is simple clone of kuboble game.
+## This is a simple clone of kuboble game.